State drops charges against Tacos Guaymas owner accused of tax theft

 Chicoine claims the auditor misread company documents, “cherry picked” information that made it seem as if the company had underreported its sales and failed to provide evidence Sahagun had access to millions of dollars during the time frame he allegedly stole the money.
 When the auditor found some missing receipts, the department inaccurately “extrapolated” that to claim the use of the illegal software, Chicoine said.

 “They came up with what we think were absurdly high numbers,” Chicoine said.
-The alleged $5.6 million in stolen sales tax would have indicated $56 million in sales over four years, Chicoine said.
+The alleged $5.6 million in stolen sales tax would have indicated nearly $56 million in sales over four years, Chicoine said.
 “That’s a lot of tacos … It just didn’t make sense.”

 Chicoine said he believes the government was overly anxious to get another case involving sales-suppression software after the owner of a Bellevue restaurant pleaded guilty to using the software in 2017.
 Chicoine represented the business owner in that case, as well.